SEDRICK A. MILES, Ph.D.

 Key Achievements:

-• Created fellowship and youth leadership pipelines focused on cultural preservation and social justice using insights from prestigious U.S. international fellowships
+• Created fellowship and youth leadership pipelines focused on cultural preservation and social justice, using insights from prestigious U.S. international fellowships

-• Designed and facilitated 20+ international convenings fostering partnerships between universities, cultural organizations, and social movement leaders
+• Designed and facilitated 20+ international convenings, fostering partnerships between universities, cultural organizations, and social movement leaders

 • Led dispersed research teams across time zones, delivering high-impact cultural documentation and social analysis projects on schedule and within budget